A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 All the methods in this subsection only provide retrieved places as output.
-The global localization performance is evaluated under machine learning metrics, like precision-recall curves and F-1 score.
-In this context, the translation precision of pose (place) is decided by the resolution of keyframes (25m for evaluation on Oxford RobotCar Dataset~\cite{maddern20171}); the precision of rotation estimation is not considered or evaluated.
-In practice, this actually can not meet the demand of most high-precision global localization tasks, e.g., building a consistent global map with relative transformations, or waking the robot up with a precise location.
+The global localization performance is evaluated under machine learning metrics, like precision-recall curves and F1 score.
+We will discuss the evaluation metrics in Section~\ref{sec:evaluation}.
+In this context, the translation precision of pose (place) is decided by the resolution of keyframes (25m for evaluation on RobotCar Dataset~\cite{maddern20171}); the precision of rotation estimation is not considered or evaluated.
+In practice, this actually can not meet the demand of most high-precision global localization tasks, e.g., building a consistent global map with relative transformations, or waking the robot up with a precise location and orientation.

 From another point of view, global descriptors are highly compressed representations of raw LiDAR data, and there exists information loss in the compression process, especially for those end-to-end deep learning methods.
 This kind of representation is naturally suitable for nearest neighbor search in place retrieval but can not be used in geometric pose estimation.
 In the following section, we present a review of the local transformation estimation that metric representation involves.